alanseed/sqlalchemy-challenge/README.md

 * ```climate.ipynb```
 A notebook to use sqlalchemy to access the sqlite data base and perform some basic data exploration
 * ```analysis_bonus_1.ipnb```
 A notebook with the bonus analysis to check if the mean temperature for June is statistically significantly different from the mean temperature for December

+* ```test/test_api.py```
+A python script to test that the responses from the API can be read properly